BrookJeynes/2020DigitalStudyGuide/README.md

 * <i>Criteria:
   * Recognise and describe encryption and authentication strategies appropriate for securing data transmissions and their differences
-    * features of symmetric (Data Encryption Standard — DES, Triple DES, AES — Advanced Encryption Standard, Blowfish and Twofish) and assymetric (RSA) encryption algorithms
+    * features of symmetric (Data Encryption Standard — DES, Triple DES, AES — Advanced Encryption Standard, Blowfish and Twofish) and asymmetric (RSA) encryption algorithms
     * How data compression, encryption and hashing are used in the storage and transfer of data</i>

 - - -